gcweeks/noncents-api-docs/source/includes/_authentication.md

 }
 ```

 Sends an SMS containing a 6-digit confirmation code to the given phone number.
+Note that unlike other calls, this one takes 'number' as a standalone parameter, not like 'user[number]' which is seen whenever a call refers directly to a User model.

 ### HTTP Request